 If you use the OTP CA configuration script to configure the CA server, the following should be noted:

-• If the OTP CA configuration script is run from a computer that is not the Forefront UAG DirectAccess server, it can be run so long as the above CA server requirements have been met.
+it can be run so long as the above CA server requirements have been

-You can use OTP authentication even when the DCA has not been configured in the Forefront UAG DirectAccess Configuration Wizard.
+Note: You can use OTP authentication even when the DCA has not been configured in the Forefront UAG DirectAccess Configuration Wizard.
 However you are still required to install DCA version 1.5 on the DirectAccess client.

 Prompt for OTP credentials